YizhouZ0v0/esm_conda_yaml/README.md

-# Test in linux CentOS 7
+# Test on linux CentOS 7
 # esm_conda_yaml
 The conda env to install esmfold
 ```bash